cedmonds19/proj2/README.md

 pip install pandas
 pip install scipy
 ```

 Once all of the above dependencies have been properly installed, it's time to install our project files.
 The file used for tweet scraping, data preprocessing/cleaning, and data collection is Crawler.py
+mergeData.ipynb combines all of our tweet data into a singular csv file.
+Clustering-NN-On-CSV.py features our machine learning models and algorithms mentioned above.

+# Crawler.py
-* After authenticating unique access keys and tokens, Crawler.py is ready to collect tweets and run SA.
+After authenticating unique access keys and tokens, Crawler.py is ready to collect tweets and run sentiment analysis.
-The screenshot of our code below is one of our three crawler functions.

-Clicking run as is will:
+Running "Crawler.py" as is will:
-* Collect multiple thousand user tweets containing artist keywords defined in keyword lists
+* Collect multiple thousand user tweets containing artist keywords defined in keyword lists for our three different crawling functions
+  - The number of tweets collected depends on the time you allow the program to run.
+Waiting on rate limits and allowing the program to stop naturally will result in the most number of tweets being collected.
-* Filter our retweets
+* Filter our retweets, hashtags, emojies, etc.
-* Add each tweets ID, username, the tokenized tweet text, the artist involved, and the date screated to a pandas dataframe
+* Add each ID, username, the tokenized tweet text, the artist involved, and the date screated to a pandas dataframe
 * Clean tweets further unsuring no NaN values, duplicates, or non-string values
 * Run TextBlob sentiment analysis on every tweet collected and add sentiment classification and polarity score columns to a new dataframe